 - 25.1 The notice of race and sailing instructions shall be made available to each boat before a race begins. - 25.2 The meanings of the visual and sound signals stated in Race Signals shall not be changed except under rule 86.1(b).
-The meanings of any other signals that may be used shall be stated in the sailing instructions. - 25.3 A race committee may display a visual signal by using either a flag or other object of a similar appearance.
+The meanings of any other signals that may be used shall be stated in the notice of race or sailing instructions. - 25.3 When the race committee is required to display a flag as a visual signal, it may use a flag or other object of a similar appearance.